carpentries/instructor-training/episodes/09-mindset.md

 framed and the process for overcoming them.

 > ## Helping Learners Learn From Mistakes (optional)
 > A learner at your workshop asks for your help with an exercise and shows you their attempt at solving it.
-You see they've made an error
+You see they have made an error
 > that shows they misunderstand something fundamental about the lesson (for example, in the shell lesson, they forgot to put a space between
 > `ls` and the name of the directory they are looking at).
 What would you say to the learner?
 >